-Jess is currently working on several projects including a piece for the Hollywood Fringe Festival and a collaborative cutting of the Henry VI tetralogy.
+Jess is currently working on several projects including her first shot at devising a novel and a more personal take on the Book of Ruth.
 She is a fan of strong female protagonists, humor and poetry.

 “Jason and (Medea) is crafted with care and detail as it incorporates not only a mix of contemporary dialogue, heightened stage movement, and a poetic flair, but also gives audiences a fresh approach to this oft-told tale.” – Chicago Theatre Beat.